commotum/intro2agi/ECE-401/02 - Synthesis/theArchitect.md

 Like let's say we use the full word "unbelievable" as a token, but maybe the AI wants to explore those subtokens to get more detail and information.
 If there's a performant program that can expound the concepts on demand, and not always be necessary that would be great.

+What about a token tree?
+Where we see all the tokens that go into a token, the ones it depends on, and the ones it depends on, and so on.
+And we keep going down the tree until we get to the root, then the seed that was originally planted in the ground.
+With each layer of the tree showing us the importance of the token in the context of the whole.
+It's frequency of use, its relationship to other tokens, etc.